sunish-jose/consolebasedsocialNW/Readme.txt

 2. without using ant
 set the class path go to the base folder and invoke the below command from the command prompt java -cp <classpath> com.test.socialnw.SocialNWStarter

+The test directory contains junit test cases, using any unit tests can be invoke by the ant target junit
+>any junit

+If you need any more clarification contact me @ sunish.jose@ymail.com